zarr-developers/zarr-specs/docs/process.rst

 versioning scheme.
 The spec documents live in the zarr-specs GitHub repository at the location ``docs/protocol/core/v[major].[minor].rst``.

-A new major version of the core protocol spec can include change which are not backwards-compatible, in the sense that implementations of previous major protocol versions would not correctly interpret data written using the new protocol version, and therefore should not
+A new major version of the core protocol spec can include changes which are not backwards-compatible, in the sense that implementations of previous major protocol versions would not correctly interpret data written using the new protocol version, and therefore should not